sukeswan/Twitter-Trending/README.md

 `tweets/` - folder contaning all tweet data

 `Analysis of Twitter's Trending Topics.ipynb` - Jupyter notebook file with full intsructions on how to run code.
 Contains an interactive visualization of the data processed.

 For quick start up follow instructions below:

 - Fork this repository.
 - Open Google Colaboratory.
 - File > open > Github (tab) > your-username/Twitter-Trending > Analysis of Twitter's Trending Topics.ipynb
 - WITHOUT running any of the cells, scroll to the output of the last cell (Facets chart should already be displayed when opening).
 - This output is interactive and you can use your own parameters for visualizing the data.

+Note the above works well for those curious on simply viewing the visualization of the data without making changes.
+Alternatively, you can clone the repo and run locally to have more hands on controls of the data.

 `Dataset_README` - [README](https://github.com/Donnie-Stewart/Twitter-Trending/blob/master/Dataset_README) from the original dataset